 You may like: New Samsung Mobiles between Rs.
 10000 to Rs.15000

-Cozza further said that the consistent premium smartphone growth in 2017 would be highly reliant on the forthcoming anniversary edition of Apple’s iPhone, which is expected to bring more- drastic features and design upgrades than the previous iterations.
+Cozza further said that the consistent premium smartphone growth in 2017 would be highly reliant on the forthcoming anniversary edition of Apple’s iPhone.
+This is expected to bring more drastic features and design upgrades than the previous iterations.

 The iPhone maker recently indicated that some new technological developments, features and specifications will appear in the new iPhone 8 such as larger than life reality and better machine learning.

-Cozza has also stated that the Chinese smartphone players are currently giving the customers basic smartphones with a premium feel and features into the market would continue to strengthen the shift from low-end utility phones towards the basic smartphones.
+Cozza has also stated that the Chinese smartphone players are currently giving the customers basic smartphones with a premium feel.
+The market would continue to strengthen the shift from low-end utility phones towards the basic smartphones.

-Moreover, the research director has added that the average selling prices of mid and high-range smartphones continue to increase as the consumers have acknowledged the greater value attained from the better capabilities of basic smartphones as compared to the low-end utility devices.
+Moreover, the research director has added that the average selling prices of mid and high-range smartphones continue to increase.